 Modern College and Career Prep

 Navigating the postsecondary landscape is no small task, especially for a teenager.
 However, when high school students are in learning environments where they are able to see how their interests connect to careers and education, they make more informed decisions about their future.
-The importance of individualized learning lead the Indiana Department of Education to enact new graduation pathways requirements that include work-based learning in 2019.
+The importance of individualized learning led the Indiana Department of Education to enact new graduation pathways requirements that include work-based learning.

 EmployIndy, serving as Marion County's intermediary for work-based learning, has established Talent Bound to help schools meet this need for their students.
 Talent Bound offers a full menu of activities that provide early exposure and engagement to local career options, giving students the ability to find their interests and passions, and educators the ability to nurture them.
 When education is presented alongside the real-world context of work, students find academic learning more accessible while also being more deeply engaged in schoolwork.